TABLEALL

 Born in Tokyo in 1978, Hiroyasu Kawate is an extremely personable chef who sees his role as owner extending far beyond his restaurant space into sharing the appeal of Japanese style and ingredients with the world.
 With a chef father, his sights were set on that career path from an extremely early age.

 After graduating from the food science department of a Tokyo high school, Kawate commenced his chef training at the QED Club in Ebisu and Ohara et Cie in Nishi-Azabu.
-After taking on the sous chef role at the popular Le Bourguignon, he took off for France in 2006, polishing his skills for a full year at the three-star Michelin Jardin des Sens in Montpellier.
-His return to Japan saw him standing in the kitchen of the highly-acclaimed, three-star Michelin Quintessence as sous chef, but before long he went independent with Florilege in 2009.
+After taking on the sous chef role at the popular Le Bourguignon, he took off for France in 2006, polishing his skills for a full year at the three-star Jardin des Sens in Montpellier.
+His return to Japan saw him standing in the kitchen of the highly-acclaimed, three-star Quintessence as sous chef, but before long he went independent with Florilege in 2009.
 His knowledge for aromas, flavors and beverage pairings has been cultivated over many years and accentuated through his sommelier certification and experience from his early twenties working at a shochu Japanese distilled spirit specialty bar.

 VISION